CLSherrod/clsherrod.github.io/_pages/Work.md

 description: The Work of Christopher Sherrod
 preview: The Work of Christopher Sherrod
 ---
-## A quiet body of work, built over time

 Everything here grows out of one ongoing practice: **paying attention**.

 I don’t separate work from life.
 Writing, art, and projects are how I think, notice patterns, and make sense of the world over time.
 None of this is built for speed, scale, or constant output.
 It’s built slowly — to last, to be useful, and to stay honest.